shellygr/ECFChecker/README.md

 ## Use cases
  - Online verification of the ECF property for new transactions as fetched by the client.
 Each non-ECF execution recorded is saved in $ETH_FOLDER/ecf.db
- - Small modifications to the code allow to drop transactions which are not ECF.
+ - Small modifications to the code allow to drop transactions which are not ECF, thus miners could use it to drop non-ECF transactions.
  - In the POPL'18 paper the tool was used to check all transactions since Ethereum's inception until June 23rd 2017.
- - Test specific contracts and executions
+ - Test specific contracts and executions.